BehrRiley/The-Network/notes/Resource Packs.md

 In JSON, Values must be a `string`, a `number`, an `object`, an `array`, a `boolean` or `null`.

 For your resource packs, the file type for JSON files is `.json`.<br>
-For web related content if you use pieces of your resource pack for `Webizen`[^1], the MIME type for JSON text is "`application/json`".<br>
 We'll discuss how data should be formatted in each file in their respective category below.

 #### Denizen
-Denizen Syntax and Usage should be referrenced from the Meta or the guide, both can be found here[^2]:<br>
+Denizen Syntax and Usage should be referrenced from the Meta or the guide, both can be found here[^1]:<br>
 | https://one.denizenscript.com/denizen/lngs/<br>
 | https://guide.denizenscript.com/